 *The past participle indicates past or completed actions.
 It is formed by adding -d or -ed, to the base form of regular verbs.

-—“Has it rained the whole morning?” = We use the Present Perfect because we need information about a finished action which happened in the past that still has effects on the present, for example in this case the subject asks information about the weather because he imagines that the wet streets are an effect of the rain.
+—“Has it rained the whole morning?” = We use the present perfect because it still has effects on the present, for example the streets are still wet.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.